gtrabbit/udacity-readable/README.md

 # "Readable"

-This single-page application was build for Udacity's React Nanodegree.
+This single-page application was built for Udacity's React Nanodegree.
 The focus of this project was to integrate Redux for state management of a React application with asynchronous data flow via Thunk.
 The application's front-end mimicks a message-board format, allowing users to make posts within specified categories, comment on those posts, and vote on both comments and posts.
 CSS is pre-processed with SASS, and Internet Explorer polyfills provided with core-js.

 ## Getting started